react-native-community/directory/.github/pull_request_template.md

 <!-- If you added a feature or fixed a bug -->
 - [ ] Documented in this PR how to use the feature or replicate the bug.
-- [ ] Documented in this PR how you fixed or created the feature.
+- [ ] Documented in this PR how you fixed an issue or created the feature.